remotemobprogramming/mob/README.md

 - **Set up a global shortcut for screensharing**
   - Set up a global keyboard shortcut to start sharing your screen.
 In Zoom, you can do this via Zoom > Preferences > Keyboard Shortcuts.
 [More tips on setting up Zoom for effective screen sharing.](https://effectivehomeoffice.com/setup-zoom-for-effective-screen-sharing/)
   - *Why?* This is just much faster than using the mouse.
+- **Set your editor to autosave**
+  - Have your editor save your files on every keystroke automatically.
+IntelliJ products do this automatically.
+VS Code, however, needs to be configured via "File > Auto Save toggle".
+  - *Why?* Sometimes people for get to things, for example saving their files.
+With autosave, any change you'd done in the repository will be handed over via `mob next`.

 ## More on Installation